THOMASELOVE/432-classes-2025/projectA/plan_comments.md

 ## Project A Plans where Dr. Love doesn't need to see a revision, and where the plans for the models seem OK at present.

 - Next Step: Make the other suggested changes (described in my comments on the Shared Drive in the Project A Plan feedback document) as part of your Project A Portfolio.
 This may include developing a new linear or logistic outcome, or predictor set, but you'll have to look at my comments.
-- Grade on Project A Plan: 27 out of 30 if work was on time.
+- Grade on Project A Plan: 27 out of 30.

 Group | Investigator(s) | Group | Investigator(s) | Group | Investigator(s)
 :---: | :----------------------: | :---: | :----------------------: | :---: | :----------------------: